soccerkpon/Interview-Coding-Challenge/README.md

 ### Advanced
 Incorporate dates and fees into the service that checks if customer's last payment was over 30 days ago and adds a $10 fee to the interest owed.
-Inside of the controller there are three coding challenges defined.
-One for beginners, one for intermediate, and one advanced.
-This is designed to be used for interviews.